Shipping in Straits attacked.

 At 0830 hours, Spitfires of No. 64 Squadron were bounced by Bf 109s of JG 54 over the Kent coastline.
 One Spitfire was shot down and another force-landed at Hawkinge.
 One Bf 109 was also shot down and another returned to France damaged.

 Around 1400 hours, Hurricanes of No. 151 Squadron along with Spitfires of No. 41 Squadron encountered a formation of Ju 88 bombers, escorted by Bf 109s of JG 51, over the Channel, off Cap Gris Nez.
-In the resulting action, one Bf 109 was shot down.
+One Bf 109 was shot down in the resulting action.

 Airmen: 17 | Aircraft: 8